NCEAS/metacat/docs/user/metacat/source/intro.rst

 can also edit the metadata or delete it from the repository, again using Metacat's straightforward Web interface.

-Metacat is a `Java servlet`_ application that runs on Linux and  Mac OS platforms in conjunction with a database, such as PostgreSQL_, a Web server, and a Solr server.
+Metacat is a `Jakarta servlet`_ application that runs on Linux and  Mac OS platforms in conjunction with a database, such as PostgreSQL_, a Web server, RabbitMQ, and a Solr server.
 The Metacat application stores data in an XML_ format using `Ecological Metadata Language`_ (EML) or other metadata standards such as `ISO 19139`_ or the `FGDC Biological Data Profile`_.
 For more